vacationlabs/haskell-webapps/doc/db-mappings.md

 With this, we witness another quirk (and power) of Opaleye.
 It allows us to define different types for the read (SELECT) and write (INSERT/UPDATE) operations.
 In fact, our guess is that, to achieve type-safety, it is forced to do this.
 Let us explain.
 If you're using standard auto-increment integers for the primary key (which most people do), you essentially end-up having two different types for the `INSERT` and `SELECT` operations.
 In the `INSERT` operation, you *should not* be specifying the `id` field/column.
 Whereas, in the `SELECT` operation, you will always be reading it.
 (Look at Persistent if you want to see another approach of solving this problem.)

 One way to omit the primary key during `INSERT` is by defining only a single type `TenantPG`, letting the `id` (or `key`) field be lazy, and depending on it being `undefined` for new records.
-We haven't tried this approach yet, but we're very sure it would require us to teach Opalaye how to map `undefined` values in Haskell to SQL.
+We haven't tried this approach yet, but we're very sure it would require us to teach Opalaye how to map `undefined` values to SQL.
 Nevertheless, depending upon partially defined records for something as common as `INSERT` operations does not bode too well for a language that prides itself on type-safety and correctness.

 ```
 -- NOT RECOMMENDED.
 NOT TESTED.